csjx/realtime-data/README.md

 Realtime Data
 =============

-The Realtime Data project provides software for streaming data from scientific instruments commonly used in oceanography and other environmental sciences, and uses the [DataTurbine](http://dataturbine.org) as the realtime streaming middleware server.
+The Realtime Data Project provides streaming software for common scientific instruments used in oceanography and other environmental sciences, such as:

+* RDI Workhorse ADCPs
+* Seabird CTDs and SBEs
+* PME T-Chains
+* ECO FLNTU fluorometry/turbidity
+* Brooke Ocean Seahorse profiler
+* Satlantic ISUS V3 nitrate sensor
+* Satlantic StorX loggers
+* Davis Scientific Vantage Pro 2 weather station
+* Advantech ADAM 6XXX modules

+It uses the [DataTurbine](http://dataturbine.org) as the realtime streaming middleware server.

 The software originated with the Benthic Boundary Layer (BBL) Project at the University of Hawaii, Manoa.
 The BBL Project was associated with the [Kilo Nalu Nearshore Observatory](http://www.soest.hawaii.edu/OE/KiloNalu/), the [Hawaii Ocean Observing System](http://soest.hawaii.edu/hioos), and the [Pacific Islands Ocean Observing System](http://pacioos.org).
 The project was supported by a National Science Foundation grant (NSF Award #OCE-0536607-000) to the University of Hawaii.